ReconInfoSec/web-traffic-generator/README.md

 ## About

-Just a simple (poorly written) Python script that aimlessly "browses" the internet by starting at pre-defined `rootURLs` and randomly "clicking" links on pages until the pre-defined `clickDepth` is met.
+Just a simple (poorly written) Python script that aimlessly "browses" the internet by starting at pre-defined `ROOT_URLS` and randomly "clicking" links on pages until the pre-defined `MAX_DEPTH` is met.

 I created this as a noise generator to use for an Incident Response / Network Defense simulation.
 The only issue is that my simulation environment uses multiple IDS/IPS/NGFW devices that will not pass and log simple TCPreplays of canned traffic.
 I needed the traffic to be as organic as possible, essentially mimicking real users browsing the web.